mechano/Kingroon_KP3S_Pro_Marlin_Firmware/README.md

 portrait display,
 resume on power loss.

+Unzip the archive and choose the version for your printer's setup.

 For people who find useful this release, I'll appreciate donation in filament 1.75mm.
 On discussion details where to ship.